-A study of political, social, economic, diplomatic and intellectual developments from 1789 to the end of World War I. Notes: Offered variable times.
+A study of political, social, economic, diplomatic and intellectual developments from 1789 to the end of World War I.

 345. European History Since 1914 (3).

 History of Europe since the beginning of the First World War, including the rise of fascism and communism, the Second World War and the Holocaust, the growth of the welfare state, the Cold War, and the collapse of communism, examined within the context of wide-ranging social and cultural change.